-- Push down on the side of the craft nearest you with one hand and grasp the grate with the other. - Now, push down on the side bumper of the hull with both feet and pull the grate with both hands, using your body weight to roll the capsized craft toward you. - As the craft rolls over toward you, reach for the far side of the hull, if needed, and pull it on over.
+- Swim to the rear corner of the capsized craft. - Push down on the side of the craft nearest you with one hand and reach across the hull and grasp the rear of the deck with the other, as though trying to pull yourself up onto the bottom of the hull. - Now, push down on the rear corner of the hull with one foot, using your body weight to roll the capsized craft toward you. - As the craft rolls over toward you, reach for the far side of the hull, if needed, and pull it on over.

-Climb aboard from the side of the craft.
-Push the lanyard key under the engine shut-off switch, and push the start button to start the engine.
+• Go back aboard from the rear.
+Push the lanyard key under the stop button, and push the start button to start the engine.

 - Off the watercraft has capsized, it should be run at full throttle for a while by a more experienced operator.
-This allows the bilge system to pump out water which may have accumulated in the engine compartment. - Olf water gets inside the engine, a special procedure must be followed.
+This allows the bilge system to pump out water which may have accumulated in the engine compartment. - Off water gets inside the engine, a special procedure must be followed.
 For detailed instructions, see the "After Submerging" in the Special Procedures section.